tsunrise/cs170-proj/README.md

 The goal of this project is to find a connected dominating set that minimizes average pairwise routing distance.
 Check the <a href = "https://github.com/tsunrise/cs170-proj/blob/master/spec.pdf">spec</a> for details.

+*This algorithm got ranked 5th out of 309 teams in CS170 Spring 2020.*

 Check out the algorithm description <a href="https://github.com/tsunrise/cs170-proj/blob/master/algorithm.pdf">here</a>.

 Files: